lagdo/jaxon-dbadmin/README.md

         ],
     ],
 ```
-In the above configuration, the user will be able to get access only to three databases on the `second_server`, while he will have full access to the `first_server`.
+In this configuration, the user will be able to get access only to three databases on the server with id `server_id`.

 Data import
 -----------